≡ Menu

 Sol Haus: Magical 140 Sq.
 Ft.
 Tiny House Plans

 Vina Lustado brings these incredible tiny house plans for the Sol Haus, a tiny house design that made her famous, and for good reason!
-This 140-square-foot tiny house design features a traditional roofline, but brings in modern lines and elements that elevate the space.
+This 140-square-foot tiny house design features a traditional roofline but brings modern lines and elements that elevate the space.

-You walk in through French doors into the living area with a storage bench, and an office that takes up the front wall and gives you a perfect place to work from home.
+You walk in through French doors into the living area, which has a storage bench and an office that takes up the front wall and gives you a perfect place to work from home.
 The cozy loft bedroom is upstairs and features a porthole window.
 Finally, you benefit from a galley kitchen and a compact bathroom.
 Could you live in the SolHaus?

 Don’t miss other incredible announcements like this, join our Free Tiny House Newsletter for more!